Pam Bondi: Elections

-Bondi ran for Florida attorney general in the 2010 election, facing off against former state representative Holly Benson and lieutenant governor Jeff Kottkamp in the Republican primary.
-In a competitive field, Bondi notably received the support of former governor of Alaska Sarah Palin.
-The Palm Beach Post credited her surge in support in the primary to her media-savviness, including regular appearances on Fox News and her public association with Sean Hannity.
+Bondi ran in the 2010 Florida attorney general election, facing off against former state representative Holly Benson and lieutenant governor Jeff Kottkamp in the Republican primary.
+During the primary, Bondi was endorsed by former governor of Alaska Sarah Palin.

 Polling conducted by Mason-Dixon in August 2010 found her leading both Benson and Kottkamp in the primary.
 She ultimately won the primary with 37.89% of the vote.
 In the general election, she faced Democratic nominee Dan Gelber, a former prosecutor who spent 10 years in the state legislature.
-She ultimately comfortably defeated Gelber to become the state's first female attorney general.
+She defeated Gelber to become the state's first female attorney general.

 Bondi was re-elected in November 2014, receiving 55% of the vote.
 Her Democratic challenger George Sheldon, the former acting commissioner of the Administration for Children and Families, received 42%.